Allencutinha/imaging_application/README.md

 - utility to draw a line
 - utility to draw a circle
 - utility to draw a rectangle with any orientation

+Note:: the agorithms are not fully tested for corner conditions, Idea here was to learn the algorithms more effectively by implementing in c++

+The optimiztions will be added in the future to make the algorithms more robust and as real time as possible

+-Allen Frank Cutinha